gto76/wfdl/README.md

 ### Explanation

-Watch is defined with following Python data structures: List, Dictionary and Set.
+Watch is defined by nesting following Python data structures: List, Dictionary and Set.

+#### Top Level
 On top level is a list that contains two elements.
 First one is a dictionary of variables, that defines name-value pairs.

 ```python